-It depends on the condition.
-If you haven’t had it for long, then usually two or three treatments will be enough to notice a significant change.
+This depends on your condition.
+If you haven’t had it for long, then usually two or three treatments will be enough to notice a positive change.
 If however it’s been around for a long time, then it’s more than likely going to take a little longer as it will depend on how far the condition has progressed as well as the energetic state of the individual.
-Depending on the condition you may be asked to attend the clinic two or three times per week.
-Generally, once a week is sufficient for less serious symptoms.
-Oriental medicine doesn’t treat the disease.
-It treats the deficiency of the person with the condition.
-With this in mind, your general health and wellbeing will definitely improve during the course of your treatment.
+Frequency: Generally, once a week is sufficient for less serious symptoms but we can advise you when you attend the clinic.
+If you are in Sitges for a short time then its beneficial to attend the clinic regularly during your stay.
+Please discuss this before you make any appointments.

 The approach in Oriental Medicine is to treat the person and not the disease.
 Acupuncture works by making the body maintain its ideal state and the result is that the symptoms of the condition, regardless of its medical name, will improve.
 Each person is an individual and as such a treatment will be tailored to your energetic/physical constitution.
 If you have something specific you want to discuss before making an appointment- please call.

 For more information on specific conditions please refer to the World Health Organisation (WHO) web site for details of specific conditions that acupuncture can treat.

 Yes, however, this is largely dictated by the fact that a needle is a sharp object inserted into the skin!
 This isn’t actually the case as a “needle” comes in different shapes and forms and isn’t always inserted into the body.
 For example, in treating young children or babies we don’t insert needles at all.
 A blunt type of needle is instead used to massage points or simply touch a point.
 It is quite normal not to like the idea of needles, however, this can also reflect a deficiency state in adults and as you recover, so too will your “fear” of needles.
 A good acupuncture treatment should mean that you feel less of the needle and more of the practitioner.